-Data quality Options to estimation of the second s When to use each option Score 1 Option 1: Reported 1a Outstanding amount in the company and EVIC are known.
-Verified emissions of the company are available emissions 1b Outstanding amount in the company and EVIC are known.
+Data quality Options to estimate the financed emissions When to use each option Score 1 Option 1: 1a Outstanding amount in the company and EVIC are known.
+Verified emissions of the company are available.
+Reported emissions 1b Outstanding amount in the company and EVIC are known.
 Unverified emissions calculated by the company are available.
-Score 2 Option 2: Physical activity- 2a Outstanding amount in the company and EVIC are known.
+Score 2 Option 2: Physical activity-based 2a Outstanding amount in the company and EVIC are known.
 Reported company emissions are not known.
 Emissions are calculated using primary physical activity data of the company's energy consumption and emission factors specific to that primary data.
 Relevant process emissions are added.
-Score 3 based 2b Outstanding amount in the company and EVIC are known.
+Score 3 2b Outstanding amount in the company and EVIC are known.
 Reported company emissions are not known.
 Emissions are calculated using primary physical activity data of the company's production and emission factors specific to that primary data.
 Score 4 За Outstanding amount in the company, EVIC, and the company's revenue are known.
-Emission factors for the sector per unit of revenue are known (e.g., tCO 2 e per euro of revenue earned in a sector).
-Score 5 Option 3: Economic activity- based emissions 3b Outstanding amount in the company is known.
-Emission factors for the sector per unit of asset (e.g., tCO 2 e per euro of asset in a sector) are known. Зс Outstanding amount in the company is known.
-Emission factors for the sector per unit of revenue (e.g., tCO 2 e per euro of revenue earned in a sector) and asset turnover ratios for the sector are known.
+Emission factors for the sector per unit of revenue are known (e.g., tCO2e per euro of revenue earned in a sector).
+Option 3: Economic activity-based emissions 3b Outstanding amount in the company is known.
+Emission factors for the sector per unit of asset (e.g., tCO2e per euro of asset in a sector) are known.
+Score 5 Score 5 Outstanding amount in the company is known.
+Emission factors for the sector per unit of revenue (e.g., tCO2e per euro of revenue earned in a sector) and asset turnover ratios for the sector are known.